devspoons/devspoon-startup-tizen/README.md

 devspoon-startup-tizen is an open source solution that can easily build a reliable Tizen development environment using Docker.

-- devspoon-startup-tizen can easily build the complex configuration required to develop Samsung Tizen-based IoT devices using the already verified Dockerfile and Docker-compose.

-- Development automation (CI:Continuous Integration) can be configured using jenkins provided as [devspoon-startup-web], and projects can be efficiently managed with openproject.

-- Gitolite is linked with openproject and jenkins, and can be used efficiently without repository public and limitations on the capacity restriction of git server and public storage.

-- Using the harbor, you can build an independent docker image according to the type, version, and kernel environment type of the smart TV, IoT development board, and download and install the docker image to any new server at any time from the docker hub.

-- By configuring devspoon-startup-tizen, when moving to the internal network, you can build a development environment under various conditions and manage sources and projects even when there is no Internet connection.

 ## based project

 devspoon-startup-tizen is built on top of the open source project [devspoon-startup-web], an integrated management solution catered to startups.
 It provides nginx-based PHP and Python platforms to develop web and API services.
 It also enables installing, backing up and managing project solutions critical for startups such as OpenProject, Jenkins, Gitolite (private Git server), and Harbour (private Docker server).